ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/add-sphinx-extensions.rst

 Extensions with names beginning with ``sphinx_ext`` are native (built-in) and are available for Sphinx's use without any additional installation.
 Extensions with names that do not begin with ``sphinx_ext`` are external extensions and require installation.
-If an extension is not configured properly, attempts to build the documentation fail because Sphinx cannot find the needed extension.
+If a non-native extension is not installed but added to the :file:`conf.py` file in the ``doc/source`` directory, attempts to build the documentation fail because Sphinx cannot find the needed extension.

 .. _links_to_objects_in_other_doc: